Wildlife after the fire

 Under less severe circumstances, larger animals are usually able to flee a wildfire and smaller animals may seek refuge underground.
 However, the Kenow Wildfire’s rapid growth and extreme behaviour created a situation where mortality of wildlife occurred.
 The fire moved quickly during the night and the speed of growth compounded by heavy smoke limited the possibility for wildlife to escape its path.

 But many animals survived.
-Animals were able to find refuge during the fire and those who moved out of its path are returning to the park.
+Some animals were able to find refuge during the fire and those who moved out of its path are returning to the park.
 Healthy animals, such as elk, deer, moose, bears and sheep have been observed within the fire area, but their feeding opportunities will be limited.

 Parks Canada is managing the impacts of the fire on wildlife.
 Soon after the Kenow Fire, we sought out mortally wounded animals and humanely euthanized animals that had wounds that were not survivable or treatable to limit unnecessary suffering

 Parks Canada brought in its Wildlife Health Specialist to assist and oversee this process.
 Ending an animal’s life is always a last resort and is not a decision that we take lightly.
 Our staff work hard to protect wildlife and ecological integrity within the national park.

 Much of the landscape within Waterton Lakes National Park has changed and this includes the food sources that wildlife would normally rely on.
 Animal carcasses were left on the landscape to provide additional food sources for carnivores and scavengers.